 By Dr. John Browning, M.D., is Board Certified in Pediatrics, Dermatology, and Pediatric Dermatology.

-So how can you develop healthy skin?
-First of all, start protecting yourself from the sun!
-A daily moisturizer with sunscreen will do wonders in preventing brown and red spots from the sun.
-Furthermore, it will keep you looking young as excessive sun exposure can lead to wrinkles.
-When getting direct sun be sure to wear a hat and sunglasses when possible.
-Yes, the sunglasses will help prevent crows feet (wrinkles around your eyes) due to squinting.
-You should also wear a water/sweat resistant sunscreen when exercising.
-The American Academy of Dermatology recommends a broad spectrum sunscreen with SPF of 30 or higher and UVA protection.
-Be sure to reapply every four hours and after swimming.
+Leaving your skin exposed to the sun can actually do more harm than you may think!
+A daily moisturizer with sunscreen will do wonders in preventing brown and red spots from forming, as well as reduce the effects of aging as excessive sun exposure can lead to wrinkles.
+When in direct sunlight, be sure to wear a hat and sunglasses when possible; sunglasses will help prevent crow’s feet (wrinkles around your eyes), due to squinting.

 As we move into cooler months, the humidity will drop and your skin will start to dry out.
 If you are prone to dry, chapped hands during winter, then use a moisturizing soap.
-Avoid hand sanitizer as the alcohol in it is very drying.
-Use a hand cream throughout the day.
-Start early as it’s much easier to prevent cracked hands than to treat them!
+Avoid hand sanitizer, as the alcohol in it also has a drying effect.
+Use a hand cream throughout the day; start early, as it’s much easier to prevent cracked hands than to treat them!

-Also apply a moisturizing cream to your face and body every night.
-The moisturizer will replace lost moisture during the day.
-This will prevent your skin from drying and developing a wrinkled look.
+Applying a moisturizing cream to your face and body every night will also help replace lost daily moisture, and prevent your skin from drying and developing a wrinkled look.

-Last but not least, consider seeing your dermatologist this month for a skin exam if it has been over a year since seeing her/him.
-Your dermatologist can perform a full body skin exam to look at your moles and any suspicious spots on your skin.
-Often something as simple as a quick skin check can help diagnose melanoma or another skin cancer.
+Consider visiting your dermatologist this month for a skin exam, especially if it has been over a year since your previous appointment.
+Your dermatologist can perform a full body skin exam to check moles and any suspicious spots on your skin.
+Oftentimes, something as simple as a quick skin check can help diagnose melanoma or another skin cancer.